Thing > MedicalEntity > MedicalRiskFactor

 <ul>

-<li><span itemprop="signOrSymptom" itemscope itemtype="http://schema.org/MedicalSymptom">
+<li><span itemprop="signOrSymptom" itemscope itemtype="https://schema.org/MedicalSymptom">

 <span itemprop="name">chest discomfort</span>